Did You Know Ultra-Processed Foods Can Be As Addictive As Smoking

 The findings of this study have important implications for public health.
 The study suggests that ultra-processed foods may be a major contributor to the obesity epidemic and other chronic diseases.
 The study also suggests that ultra-processed foods may be as addictive as smoking, making them difficult to quit.

-QUICK READ: Chamomile Tea: Defination, Health Benefits
+QUICK READ: Health Benefits of Chia Seeds

 What can be done?